ArcticTechnology/libsecp256k1-0/README.md

 ```

 ## Compile
 You can use the dockerized compiler of this package to compile libsecp256k1 for yourself.
 The compiler builds directly from this source: https://github.com/bitcoin-core/secp256k1.git.
-It is recommended that you build libsecp256k1 for yourself that way you don't need to put your trust the pre-compiled versions in this package or any other versions of libsecp256k1.
-By default, running the compiler will overwrite the pre-compiled modules with the newly compiled ones.
+It is recommended that you build libsecp256k1 for yourself that way you don't need to put your trust the precompiled versions in this package or any other versions of libsecp256k1.
+By default, running the compiler will overwrite the precompiled modules with the newly compiled ones.
 In order to use the compiler you will need to have Docker (version >= 20.10.7), see "Instructions for Docker" section for more details.

 There are a couple ways you can run the compiler:
 * Simply use the following command in Docker: